boisgera/wish/mkdocs/svd.md

 And while it is a one-liner, its full documentation essentially duplicates the one of `svd`.

-With the wish version, the equivalent code is simply
+With the wish version, the equivalent function call is simply

     >>> from wish.examples import svd
     >>> s = svd(A, returns="s")

 We know what is returned and a no new function is necessary.

-Implementation:
+Now, if we have a simpler algorithm to provide only `S`, we may check the list of wishes and proceed accordingly:

     import numpy
     import wish